Valuation Incentive Program

 Basic Requirements

 1. Your property must be listed on the National Register of Historic Places either individually or as contributing to a historic district.
-Buildings locally landmarked by a Certified Local Government, also qualify.
+Buildings locally landmarked by a Certified Local Government also qualify.

-2. Your property must be taxable.
+2. Your property must be taxable (includes commercial, residential, and owner-occupied properties).

 3. The cost of the rehabilitation must be 25-percent or greater of the “base-year” assessed value of the property.
 The base-year is the last assessed value of the property at the time an application is submitted to the Nebraska Historic Preservation Office.